Ramadan Hayit in Uzbekistan

 Significance of Ramadan Hayit in Uzbekistan

-• End of Ramadan: It signifies the successful completion of a month-long fasting (Roʻza) from dawn to sunset.
+• End of Ramadan: Completion of a month-long fast (Roʻza) from dawn to sunset.

-• A Time of Gratitude: Uzbek Muslims express thanks to Allah for strength and patience during Ramadan.
+• Time of Gratitude: Uzbeks thank Allah for strength and patience during Ramadan.

 When is Ramadan Hayit Celebrated?